hyper-expanse/dotfiles/debian/personal-desktop.md

 * quiterss: RSS/ATOM reader.
 * transmission-qt: Qt front-end for the Transmission BitTorrent client.

-### KeePassX

-[KeePassX](https://www.keepassx.org/) is a tool for storing key/pair values securely in an encrypted vault.

-Once installed, launch the application and navigate to _Tools -> Settings_ and use the following settings:
-* General
-	* Remember last databases
-	* Remember last key files
-	* Open previous databases on startup
-	* Automatically save after every change
-	* Use entry title to match windows for global auto-type
-	* Show a system tray icon
-	* Hide window to system tray when minimized
-* Security
-	* Clear clipboard after 30 seconds
-	* Lock databases after inactivity of 300 sec
-	* Always ask before performing auto-type

-> KeePassX will likely be replaced with [KeePassXC](https://keepassxc.org/) at a later date once KeePassXC is available in the Debian repository.

 ## Vagrant

 [Vagrant](https://www.vagrantup.com/) is a tool for configuring reproducible and portable development environments using one of several provisioning tools, such as virtual machines through libvirt, or docker containers.